digideskio/support-tools/timeseries/quickstart.md

 * ? to get values as displayed
 * ! to get raw underlying metrics

+Some groups of related statistics, such as operations rates, are normally color-coded and grouped (merged) together in a single graph.
+You can override this behavior.

+* m to suppress merging related statistics into a single graph
+* M to enable merging related statistics into a single graph (this is the default)

 You can open new views, either in the current window or a new window.

 * o to open new view in current window